 Structures of several important aminoglycoside antibiotics.
 Ring II is 2-deoxystreptamine.
 The resemblance between kanamycin and amikacin and between gentamicin, netilmicin, and tobramycin can be seen.
 The circled numerals on the kanamycin molecule indicate points of attack of plasmid-mediated bacterial transferase enzymes that can inactivate this drug. ①,②, and ③, acetyltransferase; ④, phosphotransferase; ⑤, adenylyltransferase.
 Amikacin is resistant to modification at ②, ③, ④, and ⑤.

 The mode of action of streptomycin has been studied more closely than that of other aminoglycosides, but all aminoglycosides act similarly.
 Aminoglycosides are irreversible inhibitors of protein synthesis, but the precise mechanism for bactericidal activity is not known.
-The initial event is passive diffusion via porin channels across the outer membrane (see Figure 43–3).
-Drug is then ...
+The initial event is passive diffusion via porin channels across the outer membrane (see Figure ...